UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 <img src="./images/front_wheel1.png" width="47.25%">    <img src="./images/front_wheel2.png" width="45%">

-Image of the realized steering mechanism

 The gear parts are held in place by separate parts to prevent them from falling.

 <img src="./images/front_wheel3.png" width="50%">
-It's holding down the gears.

-Here, the gear directly connected to the motor has 9 teeth, the second has 20 teeth, and the third has 28 teeth.
+Here, the gear directly connected to the motor has 9 teeth, (the second has 20 teeth,) and the third has 28 teeth.
 In other words, the rotation of the motor is multiplied by 9/28≒0.32 and transmitted as the angle of the tire.
 In other words, the design is such that when the motor is moved 30 degrees, the tire moves approximately 10 degrees.
 ***